alphagov/paas-cf/README.md

 You can optionally specify a cloudfoundry RELEASE_VERSION (defaults to 225) and STEMCELL_VERSION (defaults to 3104) as environment variables.

-This pipeline will:

- * Get VPC, microbosh and concourse state
- * use this state to run terraform and create required aws resources for cloud foundry
- * build the cloudfoundry manifests
- * use these manifests and microbosh instance to deploy cloudfoundry
- * Setup the cloud controller IAM role to `cf-cloudcontroller`.
-It must be allowed to access the S3 buckets `*-cf-resources`, `*-cf-packages`, `*-cf-droplets`, `*-cf-buildpacks`.

 An additional pipeline `autodelete-cloudfoundry` is setup to automatically delete the environment at night.